hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 When you connect, the tool authenticates with the credentials you provide and validates the connection by querying the BIG-IP system.
 All subsequent operations use the same authenticated session.

-### Session Caching

-At session start, the tool performs pre-flight checks that validate your configured partitions and check whether the URL category database is available on the target device.
-These results are cached for the duration of the session so that subsequent operations do not repeat these API calls.
-This is important on production BIG-IPs where the management plane is shared with health monitors, config sync, HA failover, and other automation.

 ### Fleet Model

 If you have multiple BIG-IPs, you can define them in a fleet configuration file organized by site.
 The tool uses the fleet list for two purposes: presenting hosts for quick selection at connection time, and as targets for fleet deployment operations.